openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 Login Notice Editor
 -------------------

-The ability to create and display a notice on the Login page will be included as part of the openEQUELLA 2019.1 release, and is now ready for beta testing.
-This feature enables administrators to create a notice to display on the Login page using a rich text editor (TinyMCE 5.0.2), including adding images, links, embedded videos and more, as well as being able to schedule the notice to display within configured date and time parameters.
+The ability to create and display a notice on the Login page is included as part of the openEQUELLA 2019.1 release, and is now ready for beta testing.
+This feature enables administrators to create a notice to display on the Login page using a rich text editor (TinyMCE 5.0.2), including images, links, embedded videos and more, as well as being able to schedule the notice to display within configured date and time parameters.

 Please note that the Login page notice is in addition to the existing functionality which allows a simple text message to display in a popup after a user has logged in.
-This functionality has not changed, however access to the configuration setting for this function has been incorporated into one setting called **Login notice editor**.
+This functionality has not changed, however access to the configuration setting for this function has been incorporated with the new functionality into the one **Login notice editor** setting.

 An example of the new **Before login notice** is shown in Figure 1 and the existing **After login notice** is shown in Figure 2.